 I can’t recall but this is probably the third time I am celebrating Deepavali far from home and family

-The first year I did that was quite painful especially when my son had just born and it suppose to be the first year to celebrate it as one family.
+The first year I did that was quite painful especially when my son had just born and it supposes to be the first year to celebrate it as one family.
 But work assignment and professional commitment took priority and we had to postpone our celebrations after I came back from abroad.
 Deepavali was a gloomy day on both ends.